ChadLefort/AheadOfTheCurve/README.md

 ### Features

-- Automates the sending of Ahead of the Curve/Mythic Plus/Karazhan achievements when signing up for groups via the LFG system.
+- Automates the sending of Ahead of the Curve and Mythic Plus achievements when signing up for groups via the LFG system.
-- Helps links your mythic plus keystone when signing up for mythic plus dungeon.
+- Helps links your Mythic Plus keystone when signing up for Mythic Plus dungeon.
 - Determines highest achievement found for the raid your signing up for on your account.
-    - Raids: Realm First, Cutting Edge, Mythic End Boss Achievement, Ahead of the Curve, Normal/LFR Achievement
+  - Raids: Cutting Edge, Mythic End Boss Achievement, Ahead of the Curve, Normal/LFR Achievement
-    - Mythic Plus: Realm First, Keystone Master, Keystone Conqueror, Keystone Challenger
+  - Mythic Plus: Realm First, Keystone Master, Keystone Conqueror, Keymaster
-    - Karazhan: One Night in Karazhan, Return to Karazhan
 - Allows you to override defaults by picking any achievement you have completed.
-This override will send for any Legion raid, mythic plus dungeon, or Karazhan group you sign up for.
+This override will send for any Battle for Azeroth raid or Mythic Plus dungeon group you sign up for.
 - When signing up for a group you have the option to send a whisper or not.
 If no default achievement is found and no override is set no whisper will be sent.
 - Clicking on the button or icon under the Default Highest Achievements Found section will now link that achievement to your chat input box.

-### Future Additions

-- PvP
-- Smart Send (Sends always based on group listing's title and description)

 ### Options